plone/training/gatsby/data.rst

     To do that, we need to change the returned value of the arrow function, because ``()`` automatically returns everything inside them, and we want to add some logic before returning the value.

-    So the change should be like this:
+    The change should be like this:

     .. code-block:: none